 Transformative pathways: indigenous peoples and local communities leading and scaling up conservation and sustainable use of biodiversity

 The project supports improved conservation and sustainable use of biodiversity by ensuring that the contributions of indigenous peoples and local communities are better recognised, supported and expanded, including in the implementation of the Kunming-Montreal Global Biodiversity Framework.
-It is led by a consortium of 13 organisations, a majority of whom are indigenous peoples’ organisations.
-The project directly supports local initiatives for self-determined land and resource governance, producing sited, local, positive biodiversity and cultural outcomes, and co-development of community- owned monitoring frameworks to present evidence and demonstrate outcomes.
+The project directly supports local initiatives for self-determined land and resource governance, producing sited, local, positive biodiversity and cultural outcomes, and co-development of community-owned monitoring frameworks to present evidence and demonstrate outcomes.
 Working with national and sub-national governments and other key actors, the project also co-develops mechanisms for full and equitable participation in national biodiversity-related policy and planning.
 These partnerships engage global CBD and IPBES processes through direct monitoring, reporting and dissemination of results.

 Project data